zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 ## Knowledge Management

-Nowadays **Agenda** is my main tool to keep track of my notes, but I used other tools to complement it too.
+Nowadays, **Agenda** is my main tool for keeping track of my notes, but I use other tools to complement it too.

 * [Obsidian](https://obsidian.md): I use this to keep track of my notes.
 * [TiddlyWiki](https://tiddlywiki.com): A lesser-known tool; really useful.
 * [Scriviner](https://www.literatureandlatte.com/scrivener/overview): I use
   this to write long-form, structured content, like articles, books, etc.
-* [reMarkable](https://remarkable.com): I use this to take notes, and to read books.
+* [reMarkable](https://remarkable.com): I use this to take notes and to read books.
 Its tactile feel is almost—but not exactly—like writing on paper.
 * [DEVONThink](https://www.devontechnologies.com/apps/devonthink): I use this
   to store my documents, notes, and other files.
 It has an amazing full-text